-An interesting discussion is taking place this morning in the Guild.
-Balint’s incorporating his freelancing business, and is looking for naming advice.
+I saw an interesting discussion in the Guild.
+Balint was incorporating his freelancing business and is looking for naming advice.

 I’ve been asked this question at least a half dozen times in the last year, and struggled with this when I incorporated my company.

-You see, in the US it’s tantalizing easy to setup a new company.
-So when I went out my own, I knew I wanted my clients paying a company and not an individual.
+You see, in the US it’s tantalizingly easy to set up a new company.
+So when I went out on my own, I knew I wanted my clients paying a company and not an individual.
 So I sent $100 to the state capital and incorporated “We Are Titans, Inc.”

 Anyway, why I wanted to write about naming today was to answer the question that just about everyone who’s ever started a company has asked: Will I be shooting myself in the foot if I choose the wrong name?